 Reason being, when a transaction is swiped, the business’s processing equipment electronically reads and transmits all required data with a transaction.
 The technical industry term for this process is “electronic data capture.”

 This isn’t the case with card-not-present transactions such as keyed or e-commerce.
-In this case, a person must ensure that all required data is being transmitted, which is less reliable than having a piece of equipment perform the task automatically.
+In this case, a person must ensure they provide all required data.
+That is less reliable than having a piece of equipment perform the task automatically.

 What are common causes of downgrades?